Pleading (England and Wales): Defence

 The Defence (equivalent to an Answer) must state which allegations of the Particulars of Claim are admitted, which allegations are denied, and which allegations the defendant is unable to admit or deny, but which the claimant is required to prove.
 A defendant must give reasons for any denial, and must put forward his or her own version of events if different from the claimant's version.
 The Rules do not speak to affirmative defences (save that CPR PD 16 paragraph 13.1 requires the defendant to give details of the expiry of any limitation period relied on), but a concise statement of any facts relied on in support of any affirmative defence should be included in the Defence.

 The claimant may, but need not, respond to the Defence by means of a Reply.
 Further statements of case following a Reply are possible, but require the court's permission.

 Counterclaim

 Counterclaims, claims for contribution or indemnity against another party, and third party claims (collectively referred to as 'additional claims') are governed by CPR Part 20.

 A counterclaim should normally be included in the same document ('Defence and Counterclaim') as the defence and should follow on from it.
-The claimant's defence to the counterclaim should be included in the same document ('Reply and Defence to Counterclaim') as the reply and shouldfollow on from the reply.
+The claimant's defence to the counterclaim should be included in the same document ('Reply and Defence to Counterclaim') as the reply and should follow on from the reply.

 A claim for contribution or indemnity against another party is made by serving and filing a notice containing a statement of the nature and grounds of the claim.